-Risk No. Existing controls/actions to address risk Effectiveness of controls/actions Required further management action Responsibility for action Critical success factors and measures Review frequency Key date 1 Local Plan Early engagement with key stakeholders, managing workload and external staff recruitment, on-going joint working with Harlow Council Timetable for delivery, which has key milestones in place.
-Member approved framework required to progress interauthority working.
+Risk No. Existing controls/actions to address risk Effectiveness of controls/actions Required further management action Responsibility for action Critical success factors and measures Review frequency Key date 1 Local Plan ł 1 I 1 Early engagement with key stakeholders, managing workload and external staff recruitment, on-going joint working with Harlow Council Timetable for delivery, which has key milestones in place.
+Member approved framework required to progress inter- authority working.
 Continued monitoring through dedicated Cabinet Committee.
 John Preston Council retains control of the delivery arrangements at a local level.
+Monthly Preferred Options and Draft Plan consult - Sept 2014 Pre- submit publicatio n May 2015 Examinati on in public early 2016 Adoption June 2016

-Monthly 30/09/13 2 Strategic Sites 2 Work on strategic sites is co-ordinated through a dedicated Cabinet Committee.
+Risk No. Existing controls/actions to address risk Effectiveness of controls/actions Required further management action Responsibility for action Critical success factors and measures Review frequency Key date 2 Strategic Sites Work on strategic sites is co-ordinated through a dedicated Cabinet Committee.
 Work is progressing on developing a number of sites.
 Reports to Cabinet Committee and Cabinet to obtain decisions on development options.
 Colleen O'Boyle Development of strategic sites completed in accordance with Cabinet decisions.
-Monthly None 3 Welfare Reform Joint Benefits and Housing working group established.
+Monthly None 3 Welfare Reform I I Joint Benefits and Housing working group established.
 Mitigation action plan developed.
-Effective to date, but will only be fully tested from April 2013.
+Two thirds of the actions have been implemented and the remaining actions are in abeyance pending Government announcements on Universal Credit.
 Working Group to continue and amend mitigation action plan as necessary.
 Alan Hall A smooth implementation of welfare reforms.
 Minimise number and cost of redundancies.
 Monthly Start date for Universal Credit still unclear

 Risk No. Existing controls/actions to address risk Effectiveness of controls/actions Required further management action Responsibility for action Critical success factors and measures Review frequency Key date 4 Finance - income Monitoring of key income streams and NDR taxbase.
 Savings opportunities pursued through service reviews and corporate restructure.
 Effective to date as budgets have been achieved that meet the financial targets set by Members.
+However this will become increasing difficult.
 Update Medium Term Financial Strategy as announcements are made on changes to central funding and welfare.
+Respond to Government consultation on funding.
 Bob Palmer Savings targets achieved with net expenditure reductions over the medium term as part of a structured plan.
-Monthly 18/02/14 5 Economic Development Work has commenced on an updated Economic Development Strategy.
-Resources in this area have not yet been increased in line with the greater significance it now has.
+Monthly 18/02/14 5 Economic Developmen Work has commenced on an updated Economic Development Strategy. t Resources in this area have not yet been increased in line with the greater significance it now has.
 Completion of Strategy and allocation of appropriate resources.
-John Preston Growth in NDR taxbase and employment opportunities.
+Glen Chipp Growth in NDR taxbase and employment opportunities.
 Council to be viewed as punching above its weight.
 Monthly None

-Risk No. Existing controls/actions to address risk Effectiveness of controls/actions Required further management action Responsibility for action Critical success factors and measures Review frequency Key date 6 Data/Information l Security Officer is continually monitoring situation and potential risks.
+Risk No. Existing controls/actions to address risk Effectiveness of controls/actions Required further management action Responsibility for action Critical success factors and measures Review frequency Key date 6 Data/Information Security Officer is continually monitoring situation and potential risks.
 Most systems have in built controls to prevent unauthorised access.
 Controls in systems have been strengthened in response to specific occurrences.
 Revised Corporate Data Protection Policy issued and Data Protection e-learning module rolled-out for compulsory staff completion.
 Generally effective to date, although some lapses still occurred in 2012/13.
 Maintain GCSx compliance and system controls.
 Investigation of possible consolidation of Data Protection and Freedom of Information work in one area.
 Bob Palmer No data loss or system downtime due to unauthorised access of EFDC systems or data.
 Continued security of personal data held by the Council in accordance with the Data Protection Act 1998.
 Quarterly None